GaryMilne/SmartThingsUnifiedPresence/README.md

 #Now it's time to configure the SmartThings device.\
 Locate the code for the Unified Presence device handler in this repository and then "Create New Device Handler" in your SmartThings account.
 You can now create a new device using the Unified Presence device handler.
 Let's call it "!Bob Presence" for easy of reference.

 On your SmartPhone open up SmartThings Classic and go to your list of Things.
 Open up "!Bob Presence" and click on the gear in the upper right corner.
 Here you must enter the following information: IP address for your Raspberry Pi, port (8000) and the name of the person this Presence Monitor will represent (Bob).
 This name must exactly match one of the names you entered in the Python script (it is case sensitive).
 Change the Auto refresh for now to 1 minute for testing, you can change it back later.
-If not connecting check the troubleshooting guide.
+If not connecting check the troubleshooting guide in the PDF file.

 You can now use this presence sensor in SmartThings in the normal way.

 #Secondary Devices\
 Most homes have more than one person in them so it will often be desireable to have multiple Unified Presence devices in the same household.
-SmartThings requires that every device have a unique DNI (device network interface) which is combination of IP address and port represented in a hex format.
+SmartThings requires that every device have a unique DNI (device network interface) which is combination of IP address and port represented in a hex format for IP devices.
 This is visible via the device properties in the Smartthings web portal.
 In order to create a secondary device you must therefore have either a different IP or different port.

 While you could have multiple webservers each serving their own port it is easier to simply add additional IP addresses.